gavz/lucasg.github.io/_posts/2017-04-28-the-sad-state-of-pe-parsing.md

 * [`quarkslab/leif`](https://lief.quarkslab.com/) : the new kid one the `PE` parsing block.
 However I did not managed to compile it on Windows (it redefine as C++ enums name that macro-defined in `Windows` WDK like `IMAGE_FILE_MACHINE_AMD64`).
 After two hours of trying, my patience ran short.
 * [`ProcessHacker\phlib`](https://github.com/processhacker2/processhacker) : ProcessHacker actually implement a pretty feature wide `PE` parser in its library `phlib`.

 Since I've previously worked on `ProcessHacker` and I was somewhat familiar with the codebase, I decided to give it a shot.
-Surprinsingly enough, it was easy to rip the necessary code : just copy `phlib` and `phnt` (headers only)  folders in your project root dir and as long as you compile as a static runtime, you're set.
+Surprisingly enough, it was easy to rip the necessary code : just copy `phlib` and `phnt` (headers only)  folders in your project root dir and as long as you compile as a static runtime, you're set.

 Anyway, I'm working on removing bugs in `phlib` whenever I found some :